neherlab/SARS-CoV-2_variant-reports/reports/variant_report_latest_draft.md

 ## S:R346T confers significant growth advantage to BA.4/5, projected to become dominant in October

 BA.4 and BA.5 lineages that have the S:R346T substitution continue to grow faster than their siblings without the substitution.
+(S:R346K was the defining mutation of BA.1.1 that became dominant in a large number of countries before BA.2 took over)

 The substitution S:R346T and related ones to I, S and K have appeared numerous times independently in BA.4 and BA.5.
 These are the ones designated by Pango thus far: